 Key Takeaway:

-- Keep Up with Time.
+- Keep Up with Time. - Documentation is Diamond.

 Documentation is everyone’s work.
 For a developer or a designer, documentation is equally important as it is to other designations.
 From time to time, we have documentation day for which each developer is required to document each and every work.
-For design team, documentation was introduced recently when Shyam yelled, “Where’s the Documentation?”.
+For design team, documentation was introduced recently when Shyam yelled, “Where’s the Documentation?”. - Always prepare for the worst case.

 Especially on Saturdays, we have seen our ratings and feedbacks hit a downfall, the reason being game crash and sync issues.
 For such times, we keep in ready with some quick fixes, so that no user experience is disrupted.
-Yes, we look into them in the coming week for sure.
+Yes, we look into them in the coming week for sure. - Make Data-Driven Decisions

 For things we do, we have an attachment and believe that people will love it as much as we do.
 But, that’s not the case.
 How do we know if people are liking a feature?
 Here’s where data comes in.
 It gives us insights as per which part of game needs to be improvised.
 For instance: Marriage Card Game is quite a hard game for beginners, and hence we are looking forward to make a tutorial for the new users.